Kanelucky/BacktoDeath/README.md

 # BacktoDeath
-Return to your last death with back
+Return to your last death with /back command